-- · vote in person-we will provide a ballot to stockholders who attend the Annual Meeting and wish to vote in person; - vote by mail-if you request a paper proxy card, simply complete, sign and date the proxy card, then follow the instructions on the proxy card; or - vote via the Internet or via telephone-follow the instructions on the Notice of Internet Availability or proxy card and have the Notice of Internet Availability or proxy card available when you access the internet website or place your telephone call.
+- vote in person-we will provide a ballot to stockholders who attend the Annual Meeting and wish to vote in person; - vote by mail-if you request a paper proxy card, simply complete, sign and date the proxy card, then follow the instructions on the proxy card; or - vote via the Internet or via telephone-follow the instructions on the Notice of Internet Availability or proxy card and have the Notice of Internet Availability or proxy card available when you access the internet website or place your telephone call.

-Votes submitted via the Internet or by telephone must be received by 5:00 p.m., Central Time, on May 2, 2018.
-Submitting your proxy, whether via the Internet, by telephone or by mail if you requested a paper proxy card, will not affect your right to vote at the Annual Meeting if you were a stockholder of record as of the close of business on March 9, 2018, and should you decide to attend the Annual Meeting and vote your shares at the Annual Meeting.
+Votes submitted via the Internet or by telephone must be received by 5:00 p.m., Central Time, on May 1, 2019.
+Submitting your proxy, whether via the Internet, by telephone or by mail if you requested a paper proxy card, will not affect your right to vote at the Annual Meeting if you were a stockholder of record as of the close of business on March 8, 2019, and should you decide to attend the Annual Meeting and vote your shares of our common stock at the Annual Meeting.

-If you are not a stockholder of record, please refer to the voting instructions provided by your nominee to direct it how to vote your shares.
+If you are not a stockholder of record, please refer to the voting instructions provided by your nominee to direct it how to vote your shares of our common stock.